 Lee has been represented by galleries spread across Canada and in New York.

-He is currently represented by the "Eagle Feather Gallery" in Victoria, "The Gallery" in Chemainus, the "Annishnabe Gallery" in Thunder Bay, Ontario, the "Gust Gallery" in Waterton Lakes, Alberta, the "Qualicum Trading Post" in Qualicum Beach, BC., the Wah-sa Gallery in Winnipeg, the Ancestral Spirits Gallery, Port Townsend, Washington, USA,
+He is currently represented at "The Gallery at the Chemainus Theatre" in Chemainus, BC and has been represented by "Eagle Feather Gallery" in Victoria, "E.J.
+Hughes Gallery" in Duncan, "Ahnisnabae Art Gallery" in Thunder Bay, Ontario, "Gust Gallery" in Waterton Lakes, Alberta, "Qualicum Trading Post" in Qualicum Beach, BC., Wah-sa Gallery in Winnipeg, Ancestral Spirits Gallery, Port Townsend, Washington, USA,

-by the Whetung Ojibwa Centre, Ontario, the Armen Art Gallery, Toronto, Ontario, and Northwest Tribal Art in Seattle, Washington.
+Whetung Ojibwa Centre, Ontario, Armen Art Gallery, Toronto, Ontario, and Northwest Tribal Art in Seattle, Washington, "Misty Mountain Gallery" in Qualicum, "Batoche Gallery" on Quadra Island, BC, Chemainus Trading Co. in Chemainus BC, Lonewolf Gallery and Lighthouse Gallery in Victoria, BC.

 Dragon Tiger Mountain Mural Project in Yingtan Jiangxi China Aug.
 2016.